Robot Chicken: Production history

 The series was renewed for a 20-episode third season, which ran from August 12, 2007, to October 5, 2008.
 After an eight-month hiatus during the third season, the show returned on September 7, 2008, to air the remaining 5 episodes.
+During the same time as the hiatus, both edited episodes were aired from both first two seasons based on cut segments.
+One particular episode was a Teen Titans/Beavis and Butt-Head crossover segment, which was previously omitted from the season one DVD, and the other was "Veggies for Sloth", which had the infamous "Archie's Final Destination" segment, which ended up becoming "Blankets in a Pig", which replaced that segment with "Citizen Spears"..
 The series was renewed for a fourth season, which premiered on December 7, 2008, and ended on December 6, 2009.
 In early 2010, the show was renewed for a fifth and sixth season (40 more episodes total).
 The fifth season premiered on December 12, 2010.
 The second group of episodes began broadcasting on October 23, 2011.
 The 100th episode aired on January 15, 2012.
 In May 2012, Adult Swim announced they were picking up a sixth season of Robot Chicken, which began airing in September 2012.
 The seventh season premiered on April 13, 2014.
-The eight season premiered on October 25, 2015.
+The eighth season premiered on October 25, 2015.
 The ninth season premiered on December 10, 2017.
 Season 10 premiered on September 29, 2019, containing the 200th episode.
 Season 11 premiered on September 6, 2021.

-Following the 2020 cancellation of The Venture Bros., Robot Chicken became Adult Swim's longest-running series, until it was surpassed by Aqua Teen Hunger Force after its renewal in 2023.
+Following the 2020 cancellation of The Venture Bros., Robot Chicken became Adult Swim's longest-running series, until it was surpassed by Aqua Teen Hunger Force after its renewal in 2023, until that was cancelled in 2025.

 In July 2024, having released no new episodes since April 2022, Green announced in a live-streamed interview that, while a new full season of Robot Chicken would likely not be ready in time for the following year, a new half-hour Robot Chicken special is slated for release sometime in 2025.
 In a September 2024 interview, Green announced that Robot Chicken will be moving away from 20-episode seasons and towards doing more of "a South Park special model."
-The Robot Chicken Self-Discovery Special was released on July 20, 2025 in honor of the series' 20th anniversary.